facebookresearch/ssvp_slt/README.md

-SSVP-SLT relies on masked autoencoding (MAE) on anonymized videos as a form of self-supervised pretraining to learn continuous sign language representations at scale.
+SSVP-SLT relies on masked autoencoding (MAE) on anonymized and unannotated videos as a form of self-supervised pretraining to learn continuous sign language representations at scale.
 The learned representations are transferred to the supervised gloss-free sign language translation task.
 SSVP-SLT outperforms prior SOTA methods on the ASL-to-English How2Sign benchmark in the finetuned and zero-shot settings by over 3 BLEU points.

 ----